JamesMarkWilton/Stork_Club_Oakland/README.md

 Required Parts
 --------------
-- A basic website thats has:
 - A form for bands to request a booking on a particular calendar day.
 - A calendar that is updated via the DB when a bands booking is approved.
 - A feed to the front page that cycles through that weeks shows.
 - An archive of past show flyers
 - Email sent to bands and onwer updating the status of bookings.
 - Manager log-in with full CRUD capabilities

 Other Possible features:
 ------------------------
 - Automatic social media Updates.
 - Band/Booker log-in for limited user-based CRUD

 Plan of Attack
 --------------